mrstruijk/EnhancedLogger/README.md

         // Another object could serve as well.
         OtherGameObject.Success("This is a success message.
 It is called from another gameobject");

-        // These are useful when the object you're calling the Log from has been destroyed.
+        // These are useful when the object you're calling the Log from can be destroyed.
 Be careful with the second one, thay may cause a NullReferenceException anyway.
         Log.Info("Provide a name here", "This is an info message.");
         Log.Error(nameof(SomeObscureClass), "This is an error message.");
     }
 }
 ```

+It also works on static classes, or classes that are not derived from `MonoBehaviour`.
+Just use the `Log` class directly (e.g. `Log.Debug("This is a debug message.");`).

 ## Tests